California State Route 217: Route description

+known as Clarence Ward Memorial Boulevard.

+Route 217 was never fully constructed to extend west to near Ellwood as it is defined.
+In addition, section 517.1 permits the state to relinquish control of the segment "from the westerly end of both the East Goleta overhead and the Route 101-217 separation structures to the University of California, Santa Barbara property line" to local control.

-It connects the University of California, Santa Barbara and the Santa Barbara Municipal Airport with U.S. Route 101, which is the major highway that connects Santa Barbara with other major cities along California's Pacific Coast.
+SR 217 currently connects the University of California, Santa Barbara and the Santa Barbara Municipal Airport with U.S. Route 101, which is the major highway that connects Santa Barbara with other major cities along California's Pacific Coast.
 State Route 217 can be found about 6 mi west of Central Santa Barbara.
 It is a freeway for its entire length.

 SR 217 is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.